 Pre-Conception: Genetic Testing for Inherited Diseases

 There are hundreds of diseases that are related to changes in our genetic code, but most of them are extremely rare.
 Mutations or alterations in specific genes may prevent the genes from creating vital proteins or cause alterations in the proteins that they produce.
 These changes can affect the way that the body functions and cause specific diseases.
 Some of the disease-related gene mutations are recessive, while others are dominant.
-Some are X-linked or sex-linked, associated with the X or Y chromosome that determines our gender, and are found only in males.
+Some are X-linked or sex-linked, associated with the X or Y chromosome that determines our sex, and are found only in males.
 Some mutations have arisen and been passed down in specific families, and some are more prevalent in individuals of certain ethnic descent.

 Genetic testing is a personal choice.
 Blood tests for some of the more common genetic diseases may be performed on a woman and her partner before a pregnancy if they wish to know if they are carriers.
 Many times, genetic testing is done first on the woman and only done on the partner if the woman is a carrier.
 Couples should talk to a genetic counselor about their ethnicity and family background to determine which tests are the most appropriate and to help them make an informed decision.
 For more information on genetics and genetic testing, see The Universe of Genetic Testing.